-Origins: While we can't yet confirm this particular story about the two tots permanently scarred by temporary henna tattoos applied in Seaside, Florida, the risks decried in the account are surprisingly real.
+Origins: While we can't yet confirm this particular story about the two tots permanently scarred by temporary henna tattoos applied in Seaside, Florida, the risks decried in the account are at least somewhat real.

 For thousands of years, people have relied on henna, an Old World tropical shrub of the loosestrife family, to color their hair and decorate their skin.
 Pure henna is green but

 dries to a dark brown or orange hue.
 To create body art (also known as mehndi), henna is mixed into a paste with essential oils and applied to the skin in intricate patterns.
 When left on the skin for at least four hours, the paste produces patterns that last up to just over three weeks.

 Temporary tattoos worked in pure henna are generally safe.
 (It is extremely rare to develop an allergic reaction to pure henna.)
 However, those executed in "black henna" are not always so.

 Black henna is a PPD-boosted synthetic version of the real thing.
 Para-phenylenediamine (PPD) is used in these concoctions to darken designs and thereby produce dramatic black patterns.
 Black henna can make delicate skin erupt into blistering redness that sometimes leads to permanent scarring.
 The reaction can also spread, causing grotesque full-body swelling, itching, and skin sloughing.

 Black henna is not always safe to use.
 Permanent scarring can result from its application, and a tattoo meant to be worn for a few days can become a lifelong mark.
 Also, someone who has had a bad reaction to black henna may afterwards become extra-sensitive to PPD and similar chemicals, including some antibiotics and local anesthetics.
 Future reactions will likely be more severe.